Please join us for an evening of celebration, good food, fun! Be inspired about music and the arts!

 5:30 pm Drinks on the patio (cash bar)

 6:30 pm Buffet Dinner

-Please note: The cost of this event is included in your Accommodation fees if you are staying on campus June 30th.
+Please note: The cost of this event is included in your Accommodation fees if you are staying on campus June 29th.
 Day students and visitors will need to purchase a ticket either on-line or at the MISSA reception desk.